radiolise/radiolise-home/BUILD.md

 ## 2. Copy source files

-Copy the files in the 'src' folder of the master branch to the virtual host directory of your web server software.
+Copy the files in the master branch 'src' folder of the master branch to the virtual host directory of your web server software.

 ## 3. Grant privileges